-20.2.13.1 An employee's rights of review in relation to matters in this Appendix can be referred to the Secretary of the Joint Parliamentary Services Committee.
+20.2.13.1 An employee's rights of review in relation to matters in this Appendix can be referred to the Employer.

 Note: These provisions respectively require the Employer to endeavour to resolve the matter by conciliation, and for resolution of the dispute through workplace level discussions.